michaelmacinnis/oh/README.md

 Note:
 -----

-Oh currently requires a small patch to Go.
+Unless you are tracking the default (development) branch of Go, you will need to apply a small patch before building Oh.
 This patch only works on BSD or Linux.
 To apply the patch copy exec_bsd.go.patched or exec_linux.go.patched, as appropriate, over the existing file in your Go source tree and run all.bash to re-complile Go.